ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 CMIP5, CMIP6, CORDEX, and obs4MIPs data that is required to run a recipe but not available locally and store it in ``download_dir`` using the ``ESGF`` directory structure defined in the :ref:`config-developer`.
-If ``search_esgf`` is set to ``always``, the tool will check for the data mentioned above on ESGF regardless of the data availability on the local filesystem, and only use local files if they correspond to the latest version.
+If ``search_esgf`` is set to ``always``, the tool will check ESGF for the data mentioned above, regardless of the data availability on the local filesystem, and only use local files if they correspond to the latest version.

 The ``auxiliary_data_dir`` setting is the path to place any required additional auxiliary data files.
 This is necessary because certain